I just don't know if I actually liked it.

 I want to choose my words carefully, because this is definitely the work of a mature writer.
 The characters have been painstakingly, succinctly developed, and while at times this is borderline maddening, it is actually necessary for the flow of the story.
 It's clever.
 The crime and disappearance of Harriet Vanger herself is fascinating, as is the search for her killer.
 While some "twists" were predictable (what can I say, I watch a lot of crime TV), there were still some major shockers that dragged my jaw down to the floor.
 Parts were graphic, and plain gross; parts were boring; parts seemed irrelevant (but perhaps they'll come into play in the next book?).
 It was addicting--I couldn't put it down.
 But when I closed it, it was with a sense of tremendous relief.
 What am I to make of that?

 I suppose the best I can do is present the facts.
 It's a tough read if you're not familiar with Swedish names, places, and pop culture history.
 (BTW, Lisbeth Salander is supposedly based off the character of Pippi Longstocking--I'm sorry, I don't see it).
-It addresses heavy issues, including murder, fraud, and sexual abuse, so don't mistake it for a cozy mystery or a light read.
+It addresses heavy issues, including murder, fraud, and sexual abuse, so don't mistake it for a cozy mystery or a li

 The best I can come up with is that I respect this work, but I don't especially like it.
 I don't plan on reading the follow-up.
 I'll give it a puddle.